la3mmchen/heuer/readme.md

 # treta

-a trello client to display one list of trello.
+a command line cli to display one list of trello.
 I use it to access a list called `today` so i can see what I've got to do today.

 ## config & usage